fusionpbx/fusionpbx-docs/source/additional_information/password_reset.rst

 ##############

+The steps below are outdated but useful for older installations. `Click here for the new youtube video on password recovery. <https://youtu.be/YrlfscQ_3ew>`_

 | Here some rough steps to change the password of the database.
 The password can only be changed and not recovered.

 |